edvalas/project-template/README.md

 ```

 ## References
-1. [Neo4J website](http://neo4j.com/), the website of the Neo4j database.
+1. [Neo4J website](http://neo4j.com/), the website of the Neo4j database and docs for creating, deleting matching nodes and some built in functions.